 1.

-an intricate combination of paths or passages in which it is difficult to find one's way or to reach the exit. maze, network, web.
+an intricate combination of paths or passages in which it is difficult to find one's way or to reach the exit.
+Synonyms: maze, network, web.

 2.